apache/openwhisk/docs/actions-new.md

 #### Initialization

-The intialization route is `/init`.
+The initialization route is `/init`.
 It must accept a `POST` request with a JSON object as follows:
 ```
 {
   "value": {